lisawilliams/auto-mom-front/checklist.md

 ### Update

+Monday, June 11, 2017

-1. HTML for update a chore
+1. HTML for update a chore *DONE*
-2. events.js for update a chore
+2. events.js for update a chore *DONE*
-3. api.js for update a chore
+3. api.js for update a chore *DONE*
-4. ui.js for update a chore
+4. ui.js for update a chore *DONE*
-5. Test that you can update a chore via the Web UI
+5. Test that you can update a chore via the Web UI *DONE*
-6. Confirm that request ran on backend with appropriate HTTP status code
+6. Confirm that request ran on backend with appropriate HTTP status code *DONE* Returns `Completed 201 Created`
-7. Confirm that the chore has changed in the backend DB
+7. Confirm that the chore has changed in the backend DB *DONE*

+A real struggle.
+Filed [this issue](https://github.com/ga-wdi-boston/full-stack-project/issues/930) and was stuck on it for a long time.
+Didn't post solution but you can ask me ;)

 ### Delete